Updates

 Answer: (a)

-Critically analyse the reasons behind the decline in India’s reservoir water levels as reported by the Central Water Commission in 2024.
-Discuss the institutional and policy challenges in managing water resources effectively and suggest reforms to mitigate water scarcity in the country.
-(250 words)
+Discuss the implications of the recent decline in India’s reservoir water levels below 45% capacity as per CWC data.
+Analyse the institutional challenges in water resource management and suggest reforms to address water scarcity in India.

 Jharkhand & JPSC Relevance